 The Heritage Lottery Fund has a dedicated grant fund for projects and events with a World War One focus called 'First World War: Then and Now'.
 Grants of between £3,000-£10,000 are available to organisations for activities taking place up to 2019.
 The application process is relatively simple making it accessible to all, including applicants with no previous fundraising experience.
 An additional £4 million for this fund was announced in Summer 2015.
 Projects should demonstrate how people will get involved in local heritage and the HLF are especially keen to receive applications for projects that engage with 11-18 year olds.

 For general information about local and national grant funds for arts projects visit the Bath & North East Somerset Council Arts Development external grant funding page.
-For details of the Council's grant funds for arts projects visit Arts Funding - Bath & North East Somerset Council.
-Details of Council grant funding for events in Bath and North East Somerset can be found on this Event Funding page.
+Information about organising public events in Bath and North East Somerset can be found on the Council's Events page.

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.